chenfuduo/CSC452-project/README.md

-This is the source code for USLOSS.
+This is the operating system project for CSC 452 using the library USLOSS.

-To install:

-> ./configure

-> make install